Derived automorphism groups of K3 surfaces of Picard rank 1: Avoiding holes

-Thus for $\epsilon$ small enough we can always arrange that as we rotate around the hole, the phase of $Z(S) = Z(\delta)$ increases arbitrarily fast compared to the phases of $Z(A_\pm)$.
+Thus, after reduing $\epsilon$ further if necessary, the phase of $Z(v)$ is bounded within an arbitrarily small interval, whereas the phase of $Z(\delta)$ can be increase by an arbitrary amount; in particular, there is a finite length path such that at the endpoint, the phase of $Z(S)$ aligns with that of $Z(A_-)$, while it is never aligned with the phase of any of $\pm Z(A_+)$ or $-Z(A_-)$.

 Suppose that this path hits an integral wall $\W$.
-By Lemma \ref{x} and Lemma \ref{hein}, the stable factors of $A_\pm$ in the stability conditions before we hit the wall are the two stable objects defining the wall; since $v(S) \neq v(A_\pm)$ this contradicts the argument above.
-Thus we can prolong our path until we meet a $(\pm)$-wall, where as above $Z(S)$ and $Z(A_-)$ align.
+By the proof of Lemma \ref{wall2}, the stable factors of $A_\pm$ in the stability conditions before we hit the wall are the two stable objects $S_1$, $S_2$ defining the wall, at least one of which is rigid.
+The last statement of Lemma \ref{lem:finitewalls} shows that $Z(S)$ also aligns with the $Z(S_i)$, and since $S$ is definitely not a stable factor of $A_\pm$, this then contradicts Lemma \ref{ynew}.

+Thus we can prolong our path until $Z(S)$ aligns with $Z(A_-)$.
 There are now two possibilities: if $S$ and $A_-$ are both stable, then $(v(S), v(A_-)) \ge 0$ implies that $v(S)$ and $v(A_-)$ lie in opposite components $\CC^\pm$, a contradiction.
-Otherwise, we are on a $(-)$-wall, and there is a short exact sequence
+Otherwise, if $(v(S), v(A_-)) < 0$, then since $\Hom_X(A_-, S) = 0$ by stablity we must have $\Hom_X(S, A_-) \neq 0$.
+Therefore, we are on a $(-)$-wall.
+Let $T$ be the Jordan-H\"older factor of $A_-$ that is non-isomorphic to $S$ (which is unique by Proposition \ref{cases}).
+After crossing this wall, the last step of the Harder-Narasimhan filtration of $A_-$ induces a surjection